Domain Name Spoofing Prevention

 Phish Protection’s Outbound SMTP service automates the signing of your outbound email with DKIM and improves deliverability with SPF.
 It’s a managed SMTP service with strict guidelines and policies to protect the reputation of every piece of email sent by you.

-Outbound SMTP service is included in Phish Protection’s Advanced Threat Defense, a cloud-based, integrated, email protection suite of services that stops phishing, malware, spam and spoofing.
+Outbound SMTP service is included in Phish Protection’s Advanced Threat Defense, a cloud-based, integrated, anti phishing solution and email protection suite of services that stops phishing, malware, spam and spoofing.
 With zero equipment to buy or software to install, Phish Protection is the easiest and fastest way to deploy domain name spoofing protection at your company.

 Enterprise-class email security without the enterprise price